Sawangg/homelab/README.md

 This is a collection of Ansible playbooks to deploy a Kubernetes cluster as well as run various services.
 I'm currently running them in my homelab.
 This repository contains the following services:
 - Atuin (_Shell history manager_)
+- DNS (_Local recursive DNS with adblocking using PiHole & Unbound_)
 - Git (_Local git server to host personal stuff e.g. Obsidian notes_)
 - Wireguard (_VPN_)